lukaszgryglicki/gha2pg/README.md

 # Running on Kubernetes

-Kubernetes consists of 3 different orgs, so to gather data for Kubernetes You need to provide them comma separated. like this (for June 2017):
+Kubernetes consists of 3 different orgs, so to gather data for Kubernetes You need to provide them comma separated.

+For example June 2017:

 `time PG_PASS=pwd ./gha2pg.rb 2017-06-01 0 2017-07-01 0 'kubernetes,kubernetes-incubator,kubernetes-client'`

 # Future
-Plan is to finish PostgreSQL database support and save matching JSONs there.
+- Plan is to finish PostgreSQL database support and save matching JSONs there.
+- Update analysis tool to recursivelly check Hash keys structure (without values) to see if they are the same in different event type's payloads.